brunonn/react-native-setup-test-redux/README.md

-# Basic RNTL setup
+# Basic RNTL setup with Redux

-This example is shows a basic modern React Native Testing Library setup in a template Expo app.
+This example is shows a redux modern React Native Testing Library setup in a template Expo app.

 The app and related tests written in TypeScript, and it uses recommended practices like: